 name[parameters](arguments) effects {captures} -> ReturnType.

-bound at each call site, while the capture list controls its
+call site, while the capture list controls the closure's relationship to the

 Effects